AbdullahAymanMSRE/cheat-sheets/git_cheat_sheet.md

 # to list all the notes in the repository
 git notes list
 ```
-to include notes in the push or pull commands use --notes flag.
+to include notes in the push or pull commands add refs/notes/commits at the end of the command.

 ### Restore: can be used to:
   1. undo the effect of git add (unstage changes).